metosin/cloud-busting/aws/README.md

 ### Running Commands in Modules

-Change the working directory into a module directory:
+To run Terraform commans in the modules of these demos, first change the working directory into a module directory:

 ```bash
 cd ecs-demo/modules/network
 ```

-First, initialize the Terraform backend of a module with:
+Then, initialize the Terraform backend of a module with a wrapper script:

 ```bash
 source ../../../tools/terraform-init